 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that meloxicam is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that meloxicam is working properly.
 Blood tests may be needed to check for unwanted effects.

-meloxicam may increase your risk of having a heart attack or stroke.
+Meloxicam may increase your risk of having a heart attack or stroke.
 This is more likely to occur in people who already have heart and blood vessel disease and who are using meloxicam for a long time.
-Check with your doctor right away if you or your child are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, shortness of breath, slurred speech, or weakness.
+Check with your doctor right away if you are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, shortness of breath, slurred speech, or weakness.

 Meloxicam may cause bleeding in your stomach or intestines.
 This problem can happen without warning signs.
 This is more likely to occur if you or your child have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).

 Liver problems may occur while you are using meloxicam.
-Stop using meloxicam and check with your doctor right away if you or your child are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.
+Check with your doctor right away if you or your child are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Serious side effects can occur during treatment with meloxicam.
 Sometimes serious side effects can occur without warning.
-However, possible warning signs often occur, including severe stomach pain, black tarry stools, and/or vomiting of blood or material that looks like coffee grounds; skin rash; swelling of the face, fingers, feet, and/or lower legs.
-Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of skin.
-Stop taking meloxicam and check with your doctor immediately if you or your child notice any of these warning signs.
+However, possible warning signs often occur, including severe stomach pain, black tarry stools, and/or vomiting of blood or material that looks like coffee grounds, skin rash, swelling of the face, fingers, feet, and/or lower legs.
+Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of the skin.
+Check with your doctor immediately if you or your child notice any of these warning signs.

 Serious skin reactions can occur during treatment with meloxicam.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are using meloxicam.

-Tell your doctor if you or your child have unexplained weight gain or edema (fluid retention or body swelling) with meloxicam.
+Tell your doctor if you have unexplained weight gain or edema (fluid retention or body swelling) with meloxicam.